Rupp Arena – Kentucky Wildcats

 Soft drink options center around Pepsi products ($3.75/$4.25/$5.25) and include Mountain Dew and Dr Pepper.
 Bottled water and coffee are also available.
 Alcohol is not served in the main concessions for Wildcat games.

 Lexington is the center of horse country.
-Although not in the downtown, there are a number of horse-themed options for fans who are in the area for a bit of a longer stay.
+Although not downtown, there are several horse-themed options for fans who are in the area for a bit of a longer stay.
 Fans are encouraged to check out The Thoroughbred Center and Kentucky Horse Park.

 While in Lexington, fans can find other sporting options as well.
-The local horse racing track is Keeneland.
-Single A baseball can be found at Whitaker Bank Ballpark, home of the Lexington Legends.
-Of course, UK offers other sporting options, most significantly, Kentucky Wildcats football at Kroger Field.
+The local horse racing track is Keeneland. , baseball can be found at Whitaker Bank Ballpark, home of the Lexington Legends.
+Of course, state-of-the-art offers other sporting options, most significantly, Kentucky Wildcats football at Kroger Field.

 Fans who wish to stay near Rupp Arena can stay at the Hyatt Regency Lexington or the Hilton Lexington Downtown and take just a couple of steps to get to the arena.